 Locate the engine throttle body and remove air intake boot.
 Install the Sea Foam® cleaning tube by inserting the short end of the hook guide into the throttle body, positioning the tube directly in front of the throttle plate.
 Ideal placement of hook guide is at top center of throttle body housing (12 o’clock.)
 Place end of cleaning tube within ¼” of throttle plate by adjusting cleaning tube in or out of hook guide.
 Replace air intake boot to hold cleaning tube assembly in place.

-NOTE: The above instructions are crucial to do proper Fuel system cleaning.
+NOTE: The above instructions are crucial to do proper Fuel injector cleaning.
 Make no mistake when done right, it will 100% show for it in as little as 100 miles of driving.

 With the vehicle in park or neutral and parking brake engaged start engine and increase idle speed 500 to 1000 RPM above factory idle specification.
 Increasing engine RPM is important for the following reasons: